Larger than Life (film): Plot

-Stuck at a truck stop, he encounters Tip Tucker (Matthew McConaughey) who is a fast-talking, deeply paranoid trucker bound for L.A.
+Stuck at a truck stop, he encounters Tip Tucker who is a fast-talking, deeply paranoid trucker bound for Los Angeles.
 Jack slips outside to call Tip's mobile phone, and he tricks Tip into thinking his load has been canceled.
-Tip agrees to take Jack and Vera to L.A. instead.
+Tip agrees to take Jack and Vera to Los Angeles instead.
 Along the way, Tip makes a phone call and realizes he has been tricked by Jack.
 He attacks Jack with a tire iron, but Vera intervenes and saves Jack from a beating.
 Tip drives off threatening to come back with the police.

 Jack and Vera walk into New Mexico to evade Tip.
 They stumble into a monsoon that is threatening to tear apart a village church.
 As the villagers struggle to hold the walls up, Vera intervenes, holding the wall up with her head.
 The wall still threatens to collapse, and Jack gets her to stand on her hind legs to brace the wall for good.
-The villagers help Jack and Vera board a train that will finally take them to L.A.
+The villagers help Jack and Vera board a train that will finally take them to Los Angeles.

 As he is about to sign the contract to sell Vera to Terry, Jack realizes that she subjects her animals to a grueling workload, and he witnesses one of Terry's trainers abusing another elephant with an electric goad.
 He steals one of Terry's trucks and drives to San Diego.
 Tip found Terry's business card in the cab of his truck, and he arrives just as Jack leaves.

 At the San Diego airport, Mo is loading her elephants onto a C-5 Galaxy cargo plane.
 The tarmac security guard will not let Jack and Vera in because they are not on the manifest.
 Jack pulls the truck into the passenger drop-off in front of the airport and races through the terminal with Vera.
 At gate security, Tip finally catches up to them, waving Terry's electric goad.
 Jack convinces the security guards that Tip is more of a threat than Vera, and they deal with Tip while Jack and Vera catch up to Mo on the tarmac.

 Mo explains that she has spent her entire budget and has no money for Vera.
 Jack confesses to Mo that he will miss Vera, but he knows she would be better off with other elephants.
 The film ends with a series of captions that indicate Jack left his fiancee for Mo, and the couple witnessed the birth of Vera's first calf in Sri Lanka together.
 Jack's ex-fiancee married his agent and Jack's mother ran their life.
 Tip Tucker also managed to get away and is still roaming the roads of America.
 The captions conclude by saying that Get Over It never made it to a 2nd printing, but Jack's memoir of his cross-country trip with Vera was a runaway besteller.